kjell5317/clok/README.md

-# project-clok
+# CLOK

-The minimalist smart Clock you need
+The minimalist smart Clock you need!